deepukr007/NearFoodBlogSmartContract/README.md

 Smart contract for food blogging built on top of near blockchain.
 It has a functionalities include adding restaurant , deleting restaurant , adding review and viewing all the reviews of a particular restuarant.

+Functionalities
+    - Adding a new restuarant
+    - Deleting already exisiting restaurant
+    - Pushing Review for the target restuarant
+    - Viewing all the reviews of the particular restaurant

 Some features to notice -
  - Delete can only be done by the contract owner
  - Each restuarant will have set of reviews ( so it's not flat)